ssssage/ElixirHand-eCommerce/README.md

 # Project Description
-ElixirHand-Seller Services is complete e-Commerce open source project using Angular as a front end and ASP.NET Core as a Back end for the selling products.
+ElixirHand-Seller Services is complete e-Commerce open source project based on Angular as a front end and ASP.NET Core as a Back end for selling products online.

 This project is built upon restful web api using asp.net core that access the database using Entity Framework Core along with Angular as a user facing site to sell and buy products.
 This project have multiple features like getting resources from web api